oalcabes/ValRE/ValRE_ADDITIONS.md

 Likely Problems with ValRE
 ==========================
-1. NOT LOADING IN FILES CORRECTLY: There are a few things you may need to change in the code if it isn't loading in your files correctly, and you can't just change your output files.
+1. NOT LOADING IN FILES CORRECTLY
+There are a few things you may need to change in the code if it isn't loading in your files correctly, and you can't just change your output files.
 a.
+INPUT FILES
-INPUT FILES: to load in your input files, you may need to change the format of the datestring that is in the file name.
+   to load in your input files, you may need to change the format of the datestring that is in the file name.
 If it is necessary to change this in the actual code as opposed to just changing your files, you can edit the date_range function
    lines: